 VWAP works a bit differently because it’s tied to volume.
 To use it effectively, you set a timeframe for the algorithm to operate and let it decide how much to execute based on how active the market is.

-• During the busiest times (London open, news releases), the algo sells larger chunks.
+During the busiest times, such as the London open or major news releases, the algo sells larger chunks.

-• During quieter moments (mid-session lull), it sells smaller amounts.
+During quieter moments, like the mid-session lull, it sells smaller amounts.

 By the end of the period, your full order is filled, and it looks just like a natural trading flow.